paulahemsi/push_swap/README.md

 * 29/05: The program is being able to sort any amount of numbers without any issues, but it is not optimized and bigger numbers (>100) are taking too many steps

 * 30/05: In order to optimize the code, I studied sorting algorithms and started to code a function that make an ordered array with the numbers list

+* 31/05: I implemented a quick sort function to order the array that will be used as reference